berenslab/RFEst/README.md

 The optimized spatial and temporal RFs are stored in `self.sRF_opt` and `self.tRF_opt`.

-This package also comes with a simple lineare gaussian data generator with three spatial filters.
+This package also comes with a simple linear gaussian data generator with three spatial filters ('gaussian', 'mexican_hat', 'gabor').

     from rfest import make_data